dinosoeren/walls.dev/content/project/iris-31/index.md

 ## The Evolution of *Iris-31*: From Script to Performance

 *Iris-31* didn’t start out as the abstract, dreamlike experience it became.
-Early drafts of the script were much more literal, with dialogue between Yvon, his parents, and their servant Binadu, and scenes of family tension, gender identity, and the chaos of the hurricane.
+Early drafts of the script were much more literal, with dialogue between Yvon (*pronounced `"Ivo"`*), his parents, and their servant (who I called "Binadu") and scenes of family tension, gender identity, and the chaos of the hurricane.
 Over time, the project evolved into a series of immersive, symbolic scenes designed to be experienced rather than simply watched.

 ### Artistic Influences